-Respondents will have the right to seek appropriate relief (such as striking Complaint Counsel's rebuttal expert reports or seeking leave to submit surrebuttal expert reports on behalf of Respondents).
-October 31, 2013 - Deadline for filing motions for in camera treatment of proposed trial exhibits.
-November 6, 2013 - Deadline for depositions of experts (including rebuttal experts) and exchange of expert related exhibits.
-November 7, 2013 - .
-Deadline for filing motions in limine to preclude admission of evidence.
+May 20, 2014 - Deadline for filing motions for in camera treatment of proposed trial exhibits.
+May 20, 2014 Deadline for filing motions in limine to preclude admission of evidence.
 See Additional Provision 9.
-November 7, 2013 - Deadline for filing responses to motions for in camera treatment of proposed trial exhibits.
-November 8, 2013 - Deadline for filing motions for in camera treatment of proposed expert related exhibits.
-November 14, 2013 - Deadline for filing responses to motions in limine to preclude admissions of evidence.
-November 14, 2013 - Exchange and serve courtesy copy on ALJ objections to final proposed witness lists and exhibit lists.
-November 14, 2013 - Exchange objections to the designated testimony to be presented by deposition and counter-designations.
-November 15, 2013 - Deadline for filing responses to motions for in camera treatment of proposed expert related exhibits.
-November 15, 2013 - Complaint Counsel files pretrial brief supported by legal authority.
-November 15, 2013 - Exchange proposed stipulations of law, facts, and authenticity.
-November 19, 2013 - Respondents' Counsel files pretrial brief supported by legal authority.
-November 20, 2013 - File final stipulations of law, facts, and authenticity.
+May 23, 2014 - Deadline for filing motions for in camera treatment of proposed expert related exhibits.
+May 27, 2014 - Deadline for filing responses to motions for in camera treatment of proposed trial exhibits.
+May 27, 2014 - Deadline for filing responses to motions in limine to preclude admissions of evidence.
+May 28, 2014 - Exchange and serve courtesy copy on ALJ objections to final proposed witness lists and exhibit lists.
+May 28, 2014 - Exchange objections to the designated testimony to be presented by deposition and counter-designations.
+May 30, 2014 - Deadline for filing responses to motions for in camera treatment of proposed expert related exhibits.
+May 30, 2014 - Complaint Counsel files pretrial brief supported by legal authority.
+June 2, 2014 Exchange proposed stipulations of law, facts, and authenticity.
+June 6, 2014 - Respondent's Counsel files pretrial brief supported by legal authority.
+June 11, 2014 - File final stipulations of law, facts, and authenticity.
 Any subsequent stipulations may be offered as agreed by the parties.
-November 21, 2013 - Final prehearing conference to begin at 10:00 a.m. in FTC Courtroom, Room 532, Federal Trade Commission Building, 600 Pennsylvania Avenue, NW, Washington, DC 20580.
+June 12, 2014 - Final prehearing conference to begin at 10:00 a.m. in FTC Courtroom, Room 532, Federal Trade Commission Building, 600 Pennsylvania Avenue, NW, Washington, DC 20580.
 The parties are to meet and confer prior to the conference regarding trial logistics and proposed stipulations of law, facts, and authenticity of exhibits and any designated deposition testimony.
 To the extent the parties stipulate to certain issues, the parties shall prepare a Joint Exhibit which lists the agreed stipulations.
 Counsel may present any objections to the final proposed witness lists and exhibits, including to any designated deposition testimony.
 Trial exhibits will be admitted or excluded to the extent practicable.
 To the extent the parties agree to the admission of each other's exhibits, the parties shall prepare a Joint Exhibit which lists the exhibits to which neither side objects.
-Any Joint Exhibit will be signed by each party with no signature for the judge required.
+Any Joint Exhibit will be signed by each party.
+(Do not include a signature line for the ALJ.)